About the programme

 There is strong evidence that the first few years of life build the foundations for future health and wellbeing and, that taking a preventative approach together with systems changes in local agencies can improve the life chances of babies and children.
 However, these interventions have yet to be tested at scale.

 These geographical areas have a high level of need in terms of deprivation, educational achievement and child health.
-Alongside government funded and third-sector providers working collaboratively across health, education and social care, Big Lottery Fund’s investment will allow these areas to make structural changes to the way in which they identify and work with families at risk of poor outcomes, in addition to introducing a range of preventive interventions focusing on pregnancy and the first three years of life.
+Alongside government funded and third-sector providers working collaboratively across health, education and social care, the National Lottery Community Fund's investment will allow these areas to make structural changes to the way in which they identify and work with families at risk of poor outcomes, in addition to introducing a range of preventive interventions focusing on pregnancy and the first three years of life.

 These interventions set out to improve outcomes for children in three key development areas of: